 Japan’s convenience stores are world class.
 They literally sell anything and everything.
-I’ve written all about them in this post, but for a recap: cheap alcohol, delicious snacks, baked goods, soft drinks, personal hygiene products and much more can be found at these wonderful stores.
-They’re everywhere too, which is even more convenient.
+I’ve published a post already, about the awesomeness of Japan’s convenience stores, but for the purpose of quick facts, here’s a recap.
+Cheap alcohol, delicious snacks, baked goods, soft drinks, water, other hot and cold beverages, personal hygiene products, umbrellas and much more can be found in Japanese convenience stores.
+They’re everywhere, too, which is even more convenient!

 Countless times while looking lost and confused in train stations, Russell and I had random Japanese people come up to us and ask if we needed help.
 We didn’t ask for their help, they simply offered their assistance out of the goodness of their hearts.
 No matter where you go in Japan, everyone is extremely polite and friendly.
 Whether or not they speak or understand English, almost anyone you meet is willing to help as best they can.
 We even had a lady come up to us on the street, while walking to the train station from our hotel in Osaka, asking if we needed help with directions.
-The three of us ended up chatting for a good five minutes about where we were from, where we were headed, and she even gave us food suggestions for our next stop which was Hiroshima!
+The three of us ended up chatting for a good five minutes about where we were from and where we were headed.
+She even gave us some great food recommendations for our next stop, which was Hiroshima!

 So if you’re stuck and need directions, some general advice or even restaurant recommendations, don’t be shy.
 Customer service assistants are especially helpful and friendly.
 They’re always willing to help as best they can.
-This is definitely something you will miss when leaving Japan – we certainly miss it!
+This is definitely something you will miss when leaving Japan – we certainly d0!